 Understanding the stability of zeolitic imidazolate framework-8 (ZIF-8) under physiological conditions is critical in biotechnology and biomedicine for biosensing, biocatalysis, and drug delivery.
 The use of ZIF-8 has shown that this metal organic framework (MOF) and its derived bio-composites can degrade in presence of buffer solutions.
 Here we present an in-depth analysis of the structural and chemical changes of pure ZIF-8 particles exposed to phosphate buffered saline (PBS) media.
 Two different particle sizes (2 μm and 250 nm) were selected and the decomposition operated by 10 mM PBS (aka 1X) was studied using powder X-ray diffraction (PXRD), Fourier transformed infrared spectroscopy (FTIR), time resolved atomic force microscopy (AFM), in situ small angle X-ray scattering (SAXS), and 31P NMR.

-- This article is part of the themed collection: Editor’s Collection: Bio-applications of MOFs
+- This article is part of the themed collections: Introducing the CrystEngComm Advisory Board and their research and Editor’s Collection: Bio-applications of MOFs